 - Ginseng helps in thickening of thin hair strands leading to a total increase in your total hair volume.

-Another alternative is to buy Ginseng powder from an online store that stock it.
-You can check out the Etsy listing, most of what you will find on there is handmade.
+Another alternative is to buy Ginseng powder from an online store that stocks it.

 How to use Green Tea on Natural Hair